 DHaRCO has functionality covered with these pants, and if you want to stand out from the crowd they have also dialed the aesthetic up a notch.
 You can get them in black if that’s preferable.

 Endura’s MT500 Freezing Point Trousers match the Freezing Point jacket’s intent.
-On cold, and lightly moisturized days, the trousers make it possible to enjoy riding.
+On cold, and lightly moisturized days, the mountain bike pants make it possible to enjoy riding.

 Though the Freezing Point trousers pack a lot of heat, they have a slim and tapered fit so that they don’t feel too pouchy.
 I joked that I looked Randy from A Christmas Story when I first wore the suit on a ride, but mostly because I’ve never worn something with this much insulation on a bike.